Good-Ghosting/goodghosting-protocol-v1/aave-notes.md

 - There is no NPM packages for Aave contracts similar to OpenZeppelin

 - Hard to mock up lending pool et. al for the truffle test environment

+- How to use Aave on different testnets